-Any individual on campus who has information that a residential student may be a missing student must notify Campus Safety as soon as possible.
+Any individual on campus who has information that a residential student may be missing must notify the Fullerton Police Department, 911, or Campus Safety and Security as soon as possible.
+If Campus Safety and Security is the first to receive the missing student report, they will immediately notify the Fullerton Police Department at 911.

-Campus Safety will gather all essential information about the student from the reporting person and from the student's acquaintances (description, clothes last worn, where student might be, who student might be with, vehicle description, information about the physical and mental well-being of the student, an up-to-date photograph, class schedule, etc.).
-Appropriate University staff will be notified to aid in the search for the student.
+The local authorities and/or Campus Safety and Security will gather all essential information about the student from the reporting person and from the student's acquaintances (description, clothes last worn, where the student might be, who the student might be with, vehicle description, information about the student's physical and mental well-being, an up-to-date photograph, class schedule, etc.) Appropriate University staff will be notified to aid in the search for the student.